-10.4 ADMINISTRATION OF IMP(s), PLACEBO(s)
+10.10 Administration of IMP(s), placebo(s)

 Both IMP and placebo will be supplied for the first twelve months during the baseline visit and provided once at the 12 months visit after this.
 Broncho-Vaxom granules are for oral use.
 They can be taken independently or mixed with a suitable age-related food (such as milk, yoghurt or puree).
+Supplementary study specific material including posters, presentations and a short video explaining IMP administration will be available to sites and participant parents/care givers.
+The IMP video will be available both at the baseline visit and as a link for remote access.

-10.5 DESTRUCTION, RETURN, AND RECALL OF IMP(s) AND PLACEBO(s)
+10.11 DESTRUCTION, RETURN, AND RECALL OF IMP(s) AND PLACEBO(s)

-Unused IMP prescribed to children must be returned to pharmacy until the clinical trial monitor has completed their checks and the sponsor has given permission to destroy the IMP.
-Study drug (expired or end of study) should be destroyed on site according to the Sponsor's SOP following written sponsor permission only.
+Used and unused IMP prescribed to children must be returned at the patient's face to face or clinic visit and recorded on the drug accountability log for trial monitoring.
+Study drug (expired or remaining at end of study) should be destroyed on site for safe disposal as per the site's local policy following written sponsor permission only.
 Delegated pharmacy personnel will document removal and destruction on drug accountability logs.
 OM Pharma will be informed by the trial manager that all residual IMP has been destroyed once full drug reconciliation is complete.